 If you decide to include the ring in the actual presentation we’d strongly advise that it’s clearly visible in a way that she won’t take a spoon and swallow the bloody thing.
 Not very romantic.

-If you take one thing away we’d strongly recommend that you keep it simple and romantic.
+If you take one thing away from our top proposal ideas, we’d strongly recommend that you keep it simple and romantic.
 Proposals don’t need to be over the top to be special, and frankly the bigger they get, the bigger the risk of creating something hamfisted and cheesy.